What is Advising

 - Save personal copies of schedules, tentative degree plans, transfer credit evaluations, grade reports, petitions, and other important information regarding your academic progress.

-- Contact and make appointments with your adviser when you need assistance and cancel any appointments that you are unable to keep.
+- Contact and make appointments with your advisor when you need assistance and cancel any appointments that you are unable to keep.

 - Accept full responsibility for making decisions on academic choices.
-Academic advisers will present you with options.
+Academic advisors will present you with options.
 You will make the final decisions.

 The Academic Advising Appointment

 The following is a general guide to help students prepare for an advising appointment:

 - Make the Appointment: Be sure to schedule an appointment each semester with your Academic Advisor!
 Current CECH students can schedule an appointment through Starfish.
 Prospective CECH students can email us to set up an appointment